Bethany Anne Lind

-Bethany Anne Lind is an American stage and screen actress best known for playing Grace Young in the Netflix series Ozark, Molly Quinn in the Hulu series Reprisal and Leigh Tiller in Blood on Her Name.
+Bethany Anne Lind (born June 28, 1985) is an American stage and screen actress best known for playing Grace Young in the Netflix series Ozark, Molly Quinn in the Hulu series Reprisal and Leigh Tiller in Blood on Her Name.
 She had a recurring role as Clara Steele in the Max series Doom Patrol.

 Career

 On stage, she played Margo in Carapace and Olivia in 26 Miles, both at Alliance Theater, and Dora in The Storytelling Ability of a Boy at Florida Stage.
 In May 2009, her musical theater performance on opening night in Junie B. Jones and a Little Monkey Business was called "a treat to watch" by the Atlanta Journal-Constitution.

 On screen, she played Quinn Shinn in the television film Mean Girls 2, was the romantic lead in the film Crackerjack produced by Jeff Foxworthy, and played the lead role of Leigh Tiller in the film Blood on Her Name.